mcasimir/meta-tags-helpers/README.md

 ## Rails meta tags helpers

-Seo and future-proof meta-tags for Rails, with good customizable defaults that support open-graph: all your meta tags with a single call!
+Seo and future-proof meta-tags for Rails, with good customizable defaults that also provide support for open-graph and csrf: all your meta tags in a single call.

 ### Install